Diseases that can be Transmitted by Ticks

 Human anaplasmosis, formerly known as human granulocytic ehrlichiosis (HGE) is a bacterial disease that was first recognized in Minnesota in the early 1990s.
 It is transmitted to people by blacklegged ticks (deer ticks), the same ticks that transmit Lyme disease.
 HA is less common than Lyme disease, however.

 Babesiosis is a protozoan infection that occurs infrequently in Minnesota.
-Approximately 20% of patients diagnosed with Babesiosis also have Lyme disease from the same blacklegged tick (deer tick) bite.
+Approximately 20 percent of patients diagnosed with Babesiosis also have Lyme disease from the same blacklegged tick (deer tick) bite.

 Mountain Spotted Fever (RMSF)

 Rocky Mountain spotted fever is extremely rare in Minnesota, but isolated cases have been reported within the state.

 CDC; Ehrlichiosis caused by Ehrlichia chaffeensis is found throughout much of south-eastern and south-central United States and is not a common disease in Minnesota at this time, although a small number of cases have been reported.
 Ehrlichiosis due to the Ehrlichia muris-like agent was first reported in 2009.
 Since then, low numbers of cases have been reported in Minnesota and Wisconsin.
 Attention: Non-MDH link

 - Powassan (POW) Virus